Vršovice

-Vršovice is a district of Prague.
+Vršovice is a cadastral district of Prague.
 All of Vršovice lies within the Prague 10 administrative district.
 Vršovice is located south-east of the city centre.
 It borders Vinohrady to the north, Nusle to the south-west, Michle to the south and Strašnice to the east.
 The name is first mentioned in 1088 in the founding document of the Vyšehrad Chapter.
 In 1922 the district was incorporated into the city of Prague.
 It has 107 streets and 1,611 addresses and has about 38,700 inhabitants.